UX

 You can improve the screen where people leave and still see very little movement, because the issue is upstream.
 The experience has already created too much doubt, too much , or too little .
 The final step is just where it becomes measurable.

-I’ve worked on where changing the end of the did almost nothing, but improving and confidence earlier in the process had a noticeable impact later on.
-Not because the final screen suddenly became stronger, but because users arrived there in a better state.
-They understood what they were doing, they trusted what was happening, and they felt more certain about continuing.
+On some journeys, changing the end of the flow did almost nothing, but improving and earlier had a noticeable impact later — not because the final screen improved, but because users arrived there in a better state.
+They understood what they were doing, trusted what was happening, and felt more certain about continuing.

 Key takeaway